In slum of Chavez's political birth, a tomb and baseball diamond

 Inside, construction workers are hastily building a tomb for Chavez and officials have promised to display his embalmed body there "for eternity."

-The fort-like building has a commanding view of the verdant hills of Caracas and overlooks a diamond for playing Chavez's favourite sport: baseball.
+The fort-like building has a commanding view of the verdant hills of Caracas and overlooks a diamond for playing Chavez's favorite sport: baseball.

 His love for America's pastime was matched only by his penchant for bashing Washington's "imperialism."